TwanAsselbergs/spotify-remote/README.md

 1. Front-end (`/react`)

-   - A front-end application built using React and Tailwind CSS
+   - A front-end application built using React and Tailwind CSS.
-   - Able to connect with the WebSocket server
+   - Able to connect with the WebSocket server.

 2. API (`/server`)

-   - Supplies product data to the front-end.
-   - Handles incoming orders by storing them in the database.
+   - Handles the WebSocket server.
-   - Uses WebSockets to broadcast new orders to the dashboard in real time.
+   - Updates in real-time, connecting the front-end with the official Spotify API through the WebSocket server.

 ## Author(s)